E-Vertin/GNU-Linux-Guides/Gentoo Guide/Installation Guide for Gentoo Linux.md

 passwd
 ```

-Execute the command to add a user and append the user to the `wheel` privileged group:
+Execute the command to add a user and add the user to the `wheel` privileged group:

 ```bash
 useradd -m -G wheel <username>